-Thomas, a steel worker told us, “When the ringing in my ears started, I talked to my primary doctor.
+Thomas, a steelworker, told us, “When the ringing in my ears started, I talked to my primary doctor.
 While the doctor did state that it might be tinnitus, he didn’t really seem to understand how debilitating the noise was.
 He spoke about it like it wasn’t really there.
-He seemed to think I could just ignore it.
-He really didn’t offer any solutions.”
+He seemed to think I could just ignore it and really didn’t offer any solutions.”

-Well It’s Really More of a Whooshing Sound
+Well, It’s Really More of a Whooshing Sound in My Ears

 The good news is that pulsatile tinnitus can be treated more effectively than regular tinnitus since it’s usually caused by one or more health problems, like high blood pressure or issues with your arteries.